Assocify-Team/Assocify-PRD/template/10-timeline.md

 # Timeline/Resource Planning

-*What’s the overall schedule you’re working towards?*
-*What resources are required?*
-*What are the intermediate milestones?*
-*List identified sprints*

 ### Overall Schedule
 - **Project Initiation Date:** March 15, 2024
 - **Expected Completion Date:** May 30, 2024